 This is an optional step if you only have a single duet3 on your network.
 It is required if you have more than one duet 3 as each duet 3 on a network needs a unique host name.

 The name of the printer is its hostname on the network, you will need to connect to the SBC over SSH or VNC (as described above) in order to run the Raspberry Pi configuration utility and change the hostname.
-In future there will be an easier way to set the hostname within DuetWebControl.
-Note that you cannot currently use the gcode command M550 to set your printer hostname
+Note that you cannot use the gcode command M550 to set your printer hostname

 sudo raspi-config